Chandra Wilsonas Miranda Bailey

 Wilson gave a Prism Award-winning and Emmy-nominated performance in Hallmark Channel's Accidental Friendship.
-Other television credits include ABC's Bob Patterson as series regular Claudia Hopper, guest-starring on General Hospital, The Sopranos, Law & Order: Special Victims Unit, Sex and the City, Third Watch, 100 Centre Street, Cosby, Law & Order and The Cosby Show.
-She recurred on One Life to Live and Queens Supreme, and was a lead in the CBS Schoolbreak Special, Sexual Considerations.
+Other television credits include ABC's Bob Patterson as series regular Claudia Hopper, and guest-starring on General Hospital, The Sopranos, Law & Order: Special Victims Unit, Sex and the City, Third Watch, 100 Centre Street, Cosby, Law & Order and The Cosby Show.
+She recurred on One Life to Live and Queens Supreme, and was a lead in the CBS Schoolbreak special Sexual Considerations.
 National television commercials include Blockbuster Video, Burger King, Scope and the United Negro College Fund, as well as numerous radio commercials.

-Wilson serves as national spokesperson for the Cyclic Vomiting Syndrome Association (www.CVSAonline.org) and speaks out for organizations like www.mitoaction.org whose mission is to increase awareness and understanding of mitochondrial disease and its related functional disorders.
-She manages the Sermoonjoy Scholarship Fund, which provides college scholarships to Theatre Department graduates from her high school, and the Sermoonjoy Fellowship Fund, which provides annual fellowships to mid-career actors.
-More philanthropic information can be found at www.sermoonjoy.org.
+Wilson has been a spokesperson for the Cyclic Vomiting Syndrome Association (www.CVSAonline.org) and speaks out for organizations like www.mitoaction.org whose mission is to increase awareness and understanding of mitochondrial disease and its related functional disorders.
+She manages the Sermoonjoy Scholarship Fund, which provides college scholarships to Theatre Department graduates at the High School for the Performing and Visual Arts, and the Sermoonjoy Fellowship Fund, which provides annual fellowships to mid-career actors.
+More philanthropic information can be found at www.sermoonjoy.org and www.chandrawilson.com.